DemmyJay/DemmyJay/README.md

  **I'm deeply invested in but not limited to the following skillsets:**

-* Software Achiture and Engineering Conception;
+* Software Achiture and Engineering Concepts;
 * Software development using Haskell;
 * Cardano's Dapp development SDK and Tool-chain;
 * Scalable Backend development using Kuber (Haskell's Tx building library);